 In the below diagram, you can see the JVM architecture.
 Let’s go step by step and try to learn how things are happening internally:

-ClassLoader: First of all when we compile the .java program it will converted into a .class file which is nothing but a byte code, and this can be possisble because of the java compiler.
-Now when the JVM gets the .class file then there is a module or program called class loader system which doing the below functions:
+ClassLoader: First of all, when we compile the .java program, it will converted into a .class file, which is nothing but a byte code, and this can be possible because of the java compiler.
+Now, when the JVM gets the .class file, there is a module or program called the class loader system, which does the following functions:

-- After loading it, verify that the byte code is proper or not.
-If JVM found anything suspicious, then the execution is rejected immediately.
+• After loading it, verify that the byte code is proper or not.
+If JVM finds anything suspicious, then the execution is rejected immediately.

-- If the byte code is proper, then it allocates memory to execute the program.
+• If the byte code is proper, it allocates memory to execute the program.

 Java Memory Area

-The memory area categorized into five parts, which called run-time data areas; it can contain the result and data while running the program.
+The memory area is categorized into five parts, called run-time data areas; it can contain the results and data while running the program.
 These five different data areas are:

-- Heap Area: This is the area where objects are created.
-So when JVM loads a class, a method and heap area is created immediately
+• Heap Area: This is the area where objects are created.
+So when JVM loads a class, a method and heap area are created immediately.

-- Java Stacks: Method code are stored in the method area, but when we are executing those methods, you need some more memory to store the data and results at that time memory is allocated in Java stack.
+• Java Stacks: Method code is stored in the method area, but when we are executing those methods, you need some more memory to store the data and results; at that time, memory is allocated in the Java stack.
 So, Java Stacks is the memory area where the Java methods are executed.
 JVM Create a separate thread to implement each method.

-- Native Method Stacks: Java methods are executed on java stack; similarly, native methods are performed in native method stacks.
+• Native Method Stacks: Java methods are executed on the Java stack; native methods are performed in native method stacks.
 To execute the native methods generally, we required native method libraries.
 These header files are located and connected to JVM by a program called Native method interface.

 What is JDK?

-The full Form is JDK ( Java Development Kit) of Java, which provides all the tools which are required for compile, debug and execute the java program.
-It’s a platform-specific software that’s why different versions are available according to the platform-specific like windows, Mac, Linux.
-Mainly JDK include two things
+The full Form is JDK ( Java Development Kit) of Java, which provides all the tools required to compile, debug, and execute the Java program.
+It’s a platform-specific software, so different versions are available according to the platform, like Windows, Mac, and Linux.
+Mainly, JDK includes two things.

 What is JVM (Java Virtual Machine)?

-It is the most critical thing in java, which is responsible for converting byte code to the machine-specific code and also provide the core java functions like memory management, garbage collection, and security.
+It is the most critical thing in Java, which converts byte code to machine-specific code.
+It also provides the core Java functions like memory management, garbage collection, and security.

 What Is JRE (Java Runtime Environment)?

-JRE is providing us the platform to execute the java program.
-JRE is a combination of JVM and Java binaries and other classes, which helps us to execute our java program successfully.
-If you want to run a java program on your machine, then on your computer, JRE should be installed, and JDK is not required to run the java program.
+JRE is providing us with the platform to execute the Java program.
+JRE combines JVM, Java binaries, and other classes, which helps us execute our Java program successfully.
+If you want to run a Java program on your machine, then on your computer, JRE should be installed, and JDK is not required to run the Java program.

 Conclusion:

-- Because of the JVM, java is a platform-independent language so that we can write the java program once, and we can run on any other platforms.
+• Because of the JVM, java is a platform-independent language, so we can write the Java program once and run it on any other platform.

-If you like this post then don’t fprget to share with your friends and collges also if you want to add something or update something in the post, then feel free to mention that in the comment section.
+If you like this post, don’t forget to share it with your friends and colleagues. also, if you want to add or update something in the post, please mention that in the comment section.

 Difference Between JDK, JVM and JVM in Details